Paranoia: Causes And Signs Of This Type Of Delusional Thinking

 For example, the belief that someone is inserting coded messages into television advertisements to brainwash us is a delusion very typical of this type of mental state.
 Other examples: there is someone listening to us through the sockets, a pigeon is following us with a microphone hidden in the feathers, etc.

-You may be interested: Types of Hallucinations: Causes and Examples
+You may be interested: Broken Heart Syndrome in Psychology: Symptoms, Causes and Treatment

 Delusions of persecution are typical of paranoia since, by recognizing all kinds of signs in the details of what surrounds us, we come to the conclusion that there is someone very interested in following our steps discreetly, camouflaging their trail very well.